ritchiearistotelian98/docker-headscale/README.md

   -d hwdsl2/headscale-server
 ```

-> [!NOTE]
-> With the above command, port `8080` is bound to localhost only.
+**Note:** With the above command, port `8080` is bound to localhost only.
 A reverse proxy on the host that handles TLS and forwards to `127.0.0.1:8080` is required for Tailscale clients to connect.
 See [TLS and reverse proxy](#tls-and-reverse-proxy).
 To expose the port directly instead, replace `127.0.0.1:8080:8080` with `8080:8080`.

 On first start, the container will:
 1. Generate the server configuration from your environment variables